Anita Berber: Notoriety in Berlin

 Aside from her addiction to narcotic drugs, Berber was also an alcoholic.
 In 1928, at the age of 29, she suddenly gave up alcohol completely, but died later the same year.
 According to Mel Gordon, in The Seven Addictions and Five Professions of Anita Berber: Weimar Berlin's Priestess of Debauchery, she had been diagnosed with severe tuberculosis while performing abroad.
 After collapsing in Damascus, she returned to Germany and died in a Kreuzberg hospital on 10 November 1928, although rumour had it that she died surrounded by empty morphine syringes.
 Berber was buried in a pauper's grave in St. Thomas Cemetery in Neukölln.

 Marriages

 In 1919, Berber entered into a marriage of convenience with a man named Eberhard Phillipp Engelhard von Nathusins.
 She later left him in order to pursue a relationship with a woman named Susi Wanowski, and became part of the Berlin lesbian scene.

 Berber's second marriage, in 1922, was to Sebastian Droste.
 This lasted until 1923.

-In 1925, she married an American dancer named Henri Châtin Hofmann.
-They embarked on a tour round Europe ending in Zagreb after Berber was arrested for insulting the King.
-After Hofmann managed to secure her release, they continued around the Mediterranean and the Middle East.
+In 1925, she married an American dancer named Henri Chatin-Hofmann.
+They embarked on a tour round Europe ending in Zagreb, Kingdom of Serbs, Croats and Slovenes, after Berber was arrested for insulting the King Alexander I. After Hofmann managed to secure her release, they continued around the Mediterranean and the Middle East.